NosibleAI/nosible-py/docs/index.rst

 - **Non-news Content:** Nosible is rapidly expanding coverage of non-news content from the web, including all asset manager websites, public company blogs, financial regulators, and more.

-- **Over 75 Languages:** Nosible has content in over 75 languages, including—but not limited to—Mandarin, Arabic, Hindi, Japanese, German, Spanish, French, Bengali, Portuguese, and more.
+- **Over 75 Languages:** Nosible has content in over 75 languages, including - but not limited to - Mandarin, Arabic, Hindi, Japanese, German, Spanish, French, Bengali, Portuguese, and more.

 ----